Mammal Evolution, Biogeography, Taxonomy and Systematics

 My research has focused in understanding morphological and acoustic variation in Andean bats.
 I use a wide array of techniques to understand morphology such as Gaussian Mixture Models, Shape analyses using Elliptical Fourier Transformations and Geometric Morphometrics to understand morphological and acoustic variation across phylogeny and geography.

 I am also interested in Phylogenetics, based both on molecular and morphological sources of evidence.
 I have conducted molecular phylogenetic studies in the genus Anoura Gray 1838, investigating the relationships between most of the species currently recognized as valid.
 Currently, I am using molecular phylogenetics to understand diversification processes of different mammal clades in the Andes and the Caribbean.

 Recently, I have been developing connectivity models of bat communities in Puerto Rico alongside Dr. J. A. Soto-Centeno.
-We investigate how land use, protected areas, vegetation cover , and habitat suitability affect connectivity of bat communities across the island, focusing on the Caribbean endemic Red Fig-eating bat Stenoderma rufum.
+We investigate how land use, protected areas, vegetation cover, habitat suitability and natural disturbances affect the connectivity of bat communities across the island, focusing on the Caribbean endemic Red Fig-eating bat Stenoderma rufum.

 Calderón-Acevedo, C. A., & Muchhala, N. C. (2018).
 Identification and diagnosis of Anoura fistulata with remarks on its presumed presence in Bolivia.
 Journal of Mammalogy, 99(1), 131-137. doi:https://doi.org/10.1093/jmammal/gyx159